keleshev/keleshev.com/writing-a-book-with-pandoc-make-and-vim/index.md

 for various diagrams at work and for this blog.
-But for the book, I wanted to use something open-source, something reliable, something that would not *incredible journey* me over halfway through writing the book, leaving me without a critical tool.
+But for the book, I wanted to use something open-source, something reliable, something that would not *incredible journey* me somewhere halfway through writing the book, leaving me without a critical tool.

 So I started searching, and imagine my surprise when
-I learn that draw.io is, in fact, [open-source](https://github.com/jgraph/drawio).
+I learned that draw.io is, in fact, [open-source](https://github.com/jgraph/drawio).
 That was a relief!